Svanteberg/Virtual-EEG-electrodes/README.md

 ## Installing software and running scripts

 Blue font in the text indicate link to directory or script.
-Examples given here are for using/working with the GN1 network.

 ### Directories of the repo